ss-abramchuk/OpenVPNAdapter/README.md

     var stopHandler: (() -> Void)?

     override func startTunnel(options: [String : NSObject]?, completionHandler: @escaping (Error?) -> Void) {
+        // There are many ways to provide OpenVPN settings to the tunnel provider.
+For instance,
+        // you can use `options` argument of `startTunnel(options:completionHandler:)` method or get
+        // settings from `protocolConfiguration.providerConfiguration` property of `NEPacketTunnelProvider`
+        // class.
+Also you may provide just content of a ovpn file or use key:value pairs
+        // that may be provided exclusively or in addition to file content.

         let ovpnFileContent: NSData = ... // Retrieve content of a ovpn file let ovpnSettings: [String : String] = ... // Retrieve settings as key:value pairs